1978–79 United States network television schedule

 The following is the 1978–79 network television schedule for the three major English language commercial broadcast networks in the United States.
 The schedule covers primetime hours from September 1978 through August 1979.
 The schedule is followed by a list per network of returning series, new series, and series cancelled after the 1977–78 season.
 All times are Eastern and Pacific, with certain exceptions, such as Monday Night Football.

 New fall series are highlighted in bold.
 Series ending their original runs are in italics.

 Each of the 30 highest-rated shows is listed with its rank and rating as determined by Nielsen Media Research.

+Lime indicates the number-one watched program for the season.

 Yellow indicates the programs in the top 10 for the season.

 Cyan indicates the programs in the top 20 for the season.

 Magenta indicates the programs in the top 30 for the season.